SystemsApproach/ops/monitor.rst

 in Aether).

-Briefly, a dashboard is constructed from a set of *panels*, where each panel has a well-defined *type* (e.g., graph, table, gage, heatmap) bound to a particular Prometheus *query*.
+Briefly, a dashboard is constructed from a set of *panels*, where each panel has a well-defined *type* (e.g., graph, table, gauge, heatmap) bound to a particular Prometheus *query*.
 New dashboards are created using the Grafana GUI, and the resulting configuration then saved as a JSON file.
 This configuration file is then committed to the